When one reads the account of the Flood, which is recorded in Genesis 6:1

 suggesting another translation is needed.

-In the form we have the meaning 'rich of' or 'enriched of'.
+In the form we have the alternative meanings 'rich of'

 In the Flood account this first month, in the 601st year of